 Digital Marketing 101: What is the Difference Between Content Marketing and Social Media?

 When it comes to marketing, there are many terms and strategies.
-A question we often get asked is whether content marketing and social media marketing are the same.
+A question we often get asked is whether content marketing services and social media marketing are the same.
 It’s a common misconception that they are the same, but they’re not, and we are here to help break down the key differences and share how they can work together.

 What is Content Marketing?